 Over the years I’ve both written and received lost of peer reviews for academic journal papers.
 Writing them is a bit of an art.
 There is no formal training.
 Instead people seem to muddle their way through.

 What makes for a ‘good’ or ‘bad’ review?
-Like many I’m critical of the whole concept of anonymous peer review (see for example Les Back’s critique).
+Like many, at times I wonder about the merits of the whole concept of anonymous peer review (see for example Les Back’s critique).
 But it is the system we have and it doesn’t look like going away any time soon.
 So below are some suggestions for how to write peer reviews.
 Most of it is advice to myself as much as to anyone else.
 Comments and additions would be very welcome.

 1. Engage with the work on its own terms.
 The point of peer review is to make a piece of scholarship the best it can be, not to allow you to mould it according to your own interests.

 The paper you are reviewing is the paper the author wants to write, not the paper you want to write on the same topic.
 Don’t confuse the two.